camunda/camunda-docs-manual/content/installation/full/wls/manual.md

       |-- camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear
 ```

 The `camunda-oracle-weblogic-ear` is a Java EE application providing the Camunda BPM platform services.
-It contains an embedded JCA Resource Adapter, the camunda-oracle-weblogic-rar, which provides the jobexecutor service to the camunda BPM platform.
+It contains an embedded JCA Resource Adapter, the camunda-oracle-weblogic-rar, which provides the jobexecutor service to the Camunda BPM platform.
 It must be installed to your Oracle WebLogic Application Server.